emguzzi/OSIC_Pulmonay_Fibrosis_Progression_Kaggle2020/README.md

 * Fine-tuning of the model.

 ## Preprocessing & Feature Extraction
 As a first step of our solution we built a robust pipeline for preprocessing and feature extraction for the CT scans.
 For the feature extraction part we used the VGG16 network of pytorch.
-The main difficulties for this part was the robustness of the pipeline; in particular dealing with corrupted dicom files and different format/size (see Figure §§§§§) of scans was fundamental.
+The main difficulties for this part was the robustness of the pipeline; in particular dealing with corrupted dicom files and different format/size of scans was fundamental.
 Since we mainly used the HPC cluster Euler from ETH and the notebooks from Kaggle to train our model some robustness of the code was also need to run on all the platforms.

 For the preprocessing of the images we extracted the Hounsfield units (HU) from the dicom files.
 Setting a threshold on these units allowed us to consider the parts of the scan containing only air, this helped us to isolate the lungs from the rest of the body (see Figure below).